Federal Budget 2017: Momentum Stalls on Infrastructure Commitments

 The 2017 budget takes a broad approach to skills and training funding rather than focusing on specific skills, jobs, trades or types of training.
 The Government provides funding to initiatives that support training for Canadians at various stages in their careers.
 This includes $395.5 million over three years in new funding for the Youth Employment Strategy which creates opportunities for young people.
 The budget also allocates $454.4 million over four years (starting in 2018-19) to initiatives that support mature students who are studying part-time, supporting a family or returning to school.
 In order to encourage those receiving EI benefits to seek new training, the budget provides $132.4 million over four years (starting in 2018-19).

-Looking at transfers to other organizations and levels of government, the 2017 budget increases funding to provinces and territories through Labour Market Transfer Agreements by $2.7 billion.
+Looking at transfers to other organizations and levels of government, the 2017 budget increases funding to provinces and territories through Labour Market Transfer Agreements by $2.7 billion, including $1.8 billion for expanding eligibility for programs and services under the Labour Market Development Agreements.
 Finally, the budget provides $225 million over four years (starting in 2018-19) to establish a new organization which will work in partnership with provinces, territories, the private sector, educational institutions and not-for-profit organizations.
 This organization will explore new approaches to skills development, and identify future skills requirements in order to inform future investment in skills development.

 FOR MORE INFORMATION, CONTACT: